Wordpress Anniversary Offer Banner

 Again, you may segment people based on different budget ranges.
 That way you can send recommendations of homes that are within their budget.

-However, when running email marketing campaigns, you may want to combine a few segments to make it more sensible.
+However, when running real estate email marketing campaigns, you may want to combine a few segments to make it more sensible.
 For example, you would want to send listings of houses in San Jose within the price range of $500k to $700k to people who have selected these as their city and budget range.

 You may easily create such custom segments using Mail Mint.